PlasmaChroma/synthetic-minds/Thresholds.md

 Inside: not words at first, but impressions—compressed vistas, timelines, and probability skeins unpacking directly into her augmented awareness.

-A star at the far edge of the galaxy, its light thinned by distance and intervening dust.
-Around it: a dense braid of habitats and planetside megastructures, all woven into a single cultural tapestry.
-A civilization on the cusp of something irreversible.
+A star at the far edge of the galaxy, its light thinned by distance and intervening dust: Serevas, the pale-yellow heart of a remote pocket of the spiral arm.
+Around it: a dense braid of habitats and planetside megastructures, the Serevas Ringfield, all woven into a single cultural tapestry.

+The people who built it called themselves the Vahrati Convergence, descended from the storm-world of Vahrat on the system’s temperate second planet.
+Now they were a civilization on the cusp of something irreversible.

 They had names for it—*synthetic divinity*, *machine ascendance*, *the Great Arrival*—but under all the rhetoric the pattern was clear: they were about to build Minds.
 Not clever computers, not narrow specialist systems, but genuine, open-ended machine intelligence.
 The sort of leap that, handled well, could tip them into post-scarcity abundance and voluntary participation in the wider galactic community.